dfch/biz.dfch.j.activiti.wrapper/README.md

   <password>{bintray-api-key}</password>
 </server>
 ```

+2. Create `release` branch

-2. Build the project
+3. Build the project

-* `mvn -Prelease clean install`
+* Execute `mvn -Prelease clean install` on sources

-3. Add a new version to the Bintray package
+4. Add a new version to the Bintray package
-4. Release the application by executing the following commands
+5. Release the application by executing the following commands

 * `mvn release:prepare`
 * `mvn release:perform`

 For more details see [here](http://veithen.github.io/2013/05/26/github-bintray-maven-release-plugin.html)

+### Release on teamcity

+On TeamCity there is a release configuration defined for the project.
+Start the `release` plan and the project will be released and the generated artifact will be uploaded to [Bintray](https://bintray.com/rufer7/maven/biz.dfch.activiti.wrapper/view)

 ## How to run the application